-- "Commission" means the Environmental Management Commission created (2) pursuant to G.S.
-143B-282. - "Unrestricted use standards" means contaminant concentrations for each (12)environmental medium that are acceptable for all uses; that are protective of public health, safety, and welfare and the environment; and that comply with generally applicable standards, guidance, or methods established by statute or adopted, published, or implemented by the Commission, the Commission for Public Health, Commission or the Department."
+- (1) "Background standard" means the naturally occurring concentration of a substance in the absence of the release of a contaminant. - (2) "Commission" means the Environmental Management Commission created pursuant to G.S.
+143B-282. - (12) "Unrestricted use standards" means contaminant concentrations for each environmental medium that are acceptable for all uses; that are protective of public health, safety, and welfare and the environment; and that comply with generally applicable standards, guidance, or methods established by statute or adopted, published, or implemented by the Commission, the Commission for Public Health, Commission or the Department."